bhushangoel/inventory-angular2/README.md

 # support-angular2

-Raise support ticket app based on angular2 and typescript for POC
+Product inventory management app based on angular2 and typescript for POC